 1. Take Wednesdays Off Instead of Fridays

-You might be able to handle the four 10-hour workweek if you take Wednesdays as the off day.
+You might be able to handle working 40 hours in four days a week if you take Wednesdays as the off day.
 Having a midweek break from work allows you to pause your pace which can restore a sense of personal control over your home life.

 It could be an activity-filled day—a child’s school field trip, shopping, health appointments, chores, and so on.
 Yet you may find that the shift in activities midstream in your workweek refreshes you for the week’s remaining two workdays.